-Laura’s brother Stephen, sisters Christine and Maribeth, and their families joined in on the adventure.
+“I was up in Vermont with one of my sisters, we made big signs thanking Lustgarten and hoisted them over our heads for pictures,” Laura added.
+Laura’s brother Stephen, sisters Christine and Maribeth and their families joined in on the adventure.

-“I said ‘Try to take a picture where you can see you’re in Boston.
-Go into Times Square to show you’re in New York City.
-Send a fun video to make it look like you’re in North Carolina,’“ Laura shared.
-“You can tell we were up in the country somewhere.
-It was truly a blast.”
+“I said, ‘Try to take a picture that shows you are in Boston.
+Go into Times Square for a New York City shot.
+Send a fun video so people know you’re in North Carolina,’“ Laura shared.
+“You could tell we were up in the country somewhere.
+We had a great time with it.”

 “We really look forward to this event every year,” Laura said.
 “We feel indebted to Lustgarten.
-How lucky are we that every dime goes toward research?”
+I cannot overstate how fortunate we feel that every dime we raise or donate goes toward research.”

-That belief and the love for her mother continue to motivate Laura and her family to donate generously to Lustgarten every year.
-Laura wants to live in a world where her children and grandchildren won’t have to worry about the disease that took her mother.
+That belief and the love for their mother continue to motivate Laura and her family to donate generously to Lustgarten every year.
+They all want to live in a world where their children and grandchildren won’t have to worry about the disease that took their mother.

 “We want to give back to Lustgarten,” Laura said.
 “It’s not just an organization.
 It’s a group of people working together for patients and families so hopefully future generations won’t have to go through what we went through.”

+Whatever form future Lustgarten walks take, Terry’s Team will be there.
 “The walks are a tremendous comfort,” Laura shared.
-“Walking and seeing other families going through the same thing you’re going through—I take great comfort out of it.
-You don’t feel so alone.”
+“Walking and seeing that other families are going through the same thing we’re dealing with—we all take great comfort from that.
+We don’t feel so alone.”

-That is the purpose of these walks—to give families an outlet and an opportunity to honor their loved ones who’ve been touched by this disease.
+That is the purpose of these walks—to give families an outlet and an opportunity to honor their loved ones who’ve been touch by this disease.